Deobandi movement: Sufism

-However, Deobandis are strictly opposed to Mawlid (celebrations the birthday of Muhammad), urs (remembrances of the death date of notable religious figures), and mourning of Muharram.

-Deobandis also reject reverence for walis (Sufi saints), including the construction of maqams (structures over graves) and ziyarat (pilgrimage) to them, as well as urs.
-They also reject religious practices associated with dervishes and Sufis such as dhikr (recitation of prayers), singing qawwalis, and performing sama, which are used to achieve wajd (religious ecstacy), as they believe these are bid'ah ("forbidden religious innovations").
-Deobandis oppose various forms of intercession such as tawassul and istighatha, which they label as apostasy and shirk (denial of Islam).
+The founding leaders of the Deobandi movement drew on and popularized Shah Waliullah Dehlawi's criticism of certain folk rituals and practices that had crept into Sufi circles during the preceding century.
+Inspired by Shah Waliullah Dehlawi's Sufi reformist teachings, Deobandis are strictly opposed to excessive celebratory rituals during the Mawlid (celebration of the birthday of Muhammad), elaborate festivities during the urs (annual remembrance of the date of death of notable religious figures), and mourning of Muharram.
+Deobandis also reject the construction of maqams (structures over graves) and ziyarat (pilgrimage) to them.
+They further oppose certain practices associated with dervishes such as the singing of qawwalis, and performing sama, which are used to achieve wajd (religious ecstacy), as they believe these are bid'ah ("forbidden religious innovations").
+Deobandis also oppose certain forms of istighatha practices.

-Deoband's curriculum combined the study of Islamic holy books (the Quran, hadith and religious law) with rational subjects (logic, philosophy and science).
+Deoband's curriculum combined the study of Islamic holy books (the Quran, hadith and religious law) with rational subjects (logic, philosophy, and science).
 At the same time, it was strongly Sufi in orientation and affiliated with the Chishti Order.
 Taqi Usmani, the most famous Deobandi scholar, was trained as a Chishti, as were the four founders of the Deoband madrasa.
 Mahmood Ashraf Usmani, the former head of Darul Ulum Karachi, defended the concept of tariqa and bay'ah based on the incident of the Pledge of the Tree.
 Ashraf Ali Thanwi graduated from Darul Uloom Deoband and was widely considered a preeminent Sufi of modern India.
 The founders of the Deobandi school, Qasim Nanawtawi and Rashid Ahmad Gangohi, were inspired by the doctrine of Shah Waliullah Dehlawi and other sources.
 Gangohi studied under the Sufi shaykh Imdadullah Muhajir Makki, although he differed with him on many points.
 However Gangohi's Fatawa-yi Rashidiyya rejected Sufi practices.

 Gangohi opposed the Sufi doctrine that Muhammad has knowledge of the unseen (ilm-e Ghayb).
 This belief of the Deobandis conflicts with traditional Sufi views of Muhammad having unparalleled and unequal knowledge that encompasses the unseen realm.
 Gangohi also issued multiple fatwas against Mawlid and stated it is bidʿah, and opposed the practice of standing up in honour of Muhammad during the day of Mawlid.